Most of us have problem areas or areas of fat accumulation on our bodies that cause us frustration.

 Although exercise, specifically strength training, is thought to be the only way to target specific areas for fat loss, a change in our eating habits is necessary to get rid of that muffin top as well.

-Let’s look at some foods to steer clear if you want to achieve a flatter tummy without endless crunches.
+Let’s look at some foods to steer clear of if you want to achieve a flatter tummy without endless crunches.

 Read Next: This One Exercise Trick Will Tone Your Abs and Shrink Your Tummy